Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 #### 8.6.2 Notification Content Constraints

-- Tone: neutral/positive, low-pressure, addressed to the parent, e.g.: "This could be a good 5-minute Math Dash moment with Sam."
+- Tone: neutral/positive, low-pressure, addressed to the parent, e.g.: "This could be a good 5-minute Ready Steady Math moment with Sam."
 - No:
   - "Your streak is in danger."
   - "Only 2 hours left to get today's reward."